cgranell/paper-vgi-science/README.md

 ### Folder organization (GEIN)

-* Data folder contains:
+Data folder contains:

-** the original data file `data.xlxs` we used for taking notes while we conducted the review of papers.
+* the original data file `data.xlxs` we used for taking notes while we conducted the review of papers.
 This file is not used in the data analysis;

-** the raw data file `rawData.csv`, which is the csv version of the previous file, is the starting point for the  R data analysis in R;
+* the raw data file `rawData.csv`, which is the csv version of the previous file, is the starting point for the  R data analysis in R;

-** and the `reviewData.rda`, which is the result of doing some data cleaning and preparation tasks for the subsequest analysis.
+* and the `reviewData.rda`, which is the result of doing some data cleaning and preparation tasks for the subsequest analysis.

-* Text folder keeps associated documents such as the `codebook` that describes each column of the `reviewData.rda` dataset, and will contain the markdown file of the final analysis.
+Text folder keeps associated documents such as the `codebook` that describes each column of the `reviewData.rda` dataset, and will contain the markdown file of the final analysis.

-* Paper folder will keep a pdf copy of the set of eligible papers for the review.
+Paper folder will keep a pdf copy of the set of eligible papers for the review.

-* scripts folder contains the R scripts used in the exploratory data analysis.
+Scripts folder contains the R scripts used in the exploratory data analysis.

 ### Folder organization (TGIS)